sunandopatra/GuruChandali-BookTemplates-Latex/GuruOCR/README.md

 # OCR কল

 The codes here use the ***Mistral AI*** *OCR model*.
 The model is capable of extracting text from images and PDFs.
 The Python Scripts can be used directly to call the model and get the results for the images or PDFs you provide.

-The Mathematica Notebook has the same functionality but is designed to run loops with the same scripts.
-Given a directory with multiple images or PDFs, the notebook will call the model for each file and save the results (in *JSON* or *MarkDown* format) in separate folders.
+The *Mathematica* Notebook has the same or a little more functionality but is designed mostly with Wolfram Language.
+It can run single or batch processing and save the results (in *JSON* or *MarkDown* format) in separate folders.

-## What you need

-- [Python 3.8+](https://www.python.org/downloads/)
-- [Pip](https://pip.pypa.io/en/stable/installation/)
+## Create Mistral account

 1. To get started, create a Mistral account or sign in at [console.mistral.ai](https://console.mistral.ai/).
 2. Then, navigate to "Workspace" and "Billing" to add your payment information and activate payments on your account.
 3. After that, go to the "API keys" page and make a new API key by clicking "Create new key".
 Make sure to copy the API key, save it safely, and do not share it with anyone.

+## Python

+### What you need

+- [Python 3.8+](https://www.python.org/downloads/)
+- [Pip](https://pip.pypa.io/en/stable/installation/)

-4. In the Terminal, run the following command to install the library to use the Mistral API:
+1. In the Terminal, run the following command to install the library to use the Mistral API:
     ```
     pip install mistralai
     ```
-5. Edit the `mistral_api_key` variable in all three `.py` files with your *API key*.
+2. Edit the `mistral_api_key` variable in all three `.py` files with your *API key*.

-## How to use
+### How to use

 - **Single Use**: Open your terminal and run the following command:
     ```